JAsomart/Documentation/TeamsMigration/TeamsMigration-UserInformation.md

 If you are in a meeting or call while turning off the toggle, a notification will ask you to confirm the switch.
 Your call or meeting will be disconnected.

-### What's New in the Modern Microsoft Teams Client?
+### What's New in the Modern Microsoft Teams experience?

 For updates on features as they become available in the new Teams, see [What's new in the new Microsoft Teams](https://learn.microsoft.com/en-us/microsoftteams/new-teams-whats-changing).